itsreimau/ckptw-wabot/README.md

 - **Command Parsing:** Parse commands sent by users to trigger specific actions.
 - **Interactive Responses:** Provide interactive and dynamic responses to user queries.
 - **Media Handling:** Support for sending and receiving media files such as images, videos, and documents.
-- **Plugin System:** Easily extend and customize the bot by adding new plugins.
+- **Command System:** Easily extend and customize the bot by adding new commands.

 ## Getting Started